 Research Foci

-Anglophone Literatures & Cultures
+Anglophone Literatures & Cultures, 16th to 21st Century

-Medical Humanities
+Medical Humanities & Material Cultures

-Gender Studies
+Gender & Film Studies

 Publications